Particl-Community/academy/guides/guide_mp_setup_installation.rst

 .. attention::

-	If all attempts fail to have a **matching number** do not install Particl Desktop unless you know what you are doing and try to reach out for :doc:`Particl Support <../faq/get_support>` for assistance.
+	If all attempts fail to have a **matching number** do not install :term:`Particl Desktop` unless you know what you are doing and try to reach out for :doc:`Particl Support <../faq/get_support>` for assistance.

 Installation process
 --------------------